grygy/pv217-microservices-materials/02/README.md

 In this quarkus project we have RESTEasy Reactive with Jackson.
 Jackson is a Java library for serializing and deserializing JSON objects.
 So we can use Java objects and Jackson will convert them to JSON and vice versa.

+### Quarkus beans and dependency injection

+#### Bean

+A bean is a class that is managed by the Quarkus container.
+Bean is created by the container and it is destroyed by it.

+The main lifecycle methods of bean are:
+- `@ApplicationScoped` - Created when the application starts and destroyed when the application stops.
+- `@Singleton` - Similar to `@ApplicationScoped` except that no client proxy is used.
+- `@RequestScoped` - Created when the request starts and destroyed when the request ends.
+- `@Dependent` - Created when the bean is injected and destroyed when the bean is destroyed.

+In our case `FlightService` is a bean that is `ApplicationScoped`.
+It means that there is only one instance of the bean will exist for the lifetime of the application.

+Imagine what would happen with `Map<Integer, Flight> flights` in `FlightService` if it was `@RequestScoped`.
+It would be created for every request and destroyed after the request ends.
+So we would lose all the data after every request.

+#### Dependency injection

+We can inject beans into other beans.
+We can do it by using `@Inject` annotation.
+You can see the example in `FlightResource.class`.
+Quarkus will handle the rest for us.

 ## Tasks

 This week's lecture will focus on creating a REST API with Quarkus.
 The focus is on the REST API, not on the business